lee-aaron/LolipopCalculator/README.md

 # LolipopCalculator™

-A Calculator For: Games and Money
+A Calculator For: Games and Lollipops

 A project completed using our free time.